rodricios/eatiht/README.md

 ```
 ##### Output
 ```
 NASA's Curiosity rover is continuing to help scientists piece together the mystery of how Mars lost its surface water over the course of billions of years.
-The rover drilled into a piece of Martian rock called Cumberland and found some ancient water hidden within it.
-Researchers were then able to test a key ratio in the water with Curiosity's onboard instruments...
+The rover drilled into a piece of Martian rock called Cumberland and found some ancient water hidden within it...
 ```